 - Deep learning models

 - Openness to learn new methods and techniques in an applied clinical setting

 Provincial, national and international candidates are encouraged to apply

 Start date, Duration, Stipend, and Location

-The MSc will start in September 2021; funding has already been received.
+The MSc will start in September 2023 (though there is also the possibility of starting during the summer of 2023); funding has already been received.